zdravkov/kendo-docs/tutorials/inheritance-with-kendoui.md

 # Tutorial: Intro To Inheritance With Kendo UI

 In this tutorial, we will examine the basics of doing JavaScript Inheritance With Kendo UI.
-You will learn...
+You will learn the following:

 - How to use Kendo UI Classes
 - Some simple inheritance strategies for JavaScript